CS2401-Fall2021/project-lab-part-1/README.md

  }
  ```
+## Grading Reminder
+In order to get a grade for this lab, you will need to schedule an appointment with either Marissa Stephens (Lab instrucor), Lidice(TA) or Susana/Dusytn(IA) to review your code and run through your game.

 ## Take it Further
 1. Add some cool ascii art to each room's message (You can reuse what you had for Lab 2)